How to Evaluate Behavioral Models: Diagonal Bounded Bregman Divergences

 \begin{restatable}{definition}{defbregmandivergence} Given a closed and proper strictly convex function $B: C \to \R$ and subgradient $dB$ of $B$, the \emph{Bregman divergence} \smash{$\nabla_{(B, dB)}: C\times C \to \overline{\R}_{\geq 0}$} of $B$ and $dB$ is

-\end{restatable} We now leverage existing work from the field of property elicitation, which asks: if an agent seeks to minimize their expected loss, which loss functions will incentivize them to report their true belief about a particular property of the distribution?
-In these terms, DP requires that loss functions elicit the true underlying distribution of each sample when datasets are known to be composed of i.i.d. samples. \citet{Abernethy2012} show that, for this property (and, in fact, for many properties), essentially all such incentive-compatible loss functions are equivalent to Bregman divergences between some function of the dataset and the prediction, up to a translation by some function of the dataset.
+\end{restatable} We now leverage existing work from the field of property elicitation. \citet{Abernethy2012} show that essentially all loss functions satisfying DP are equivalent to Bregman divergences between a summary statistic of the dataset and the prediction, up to a translation by a function of the data.
 This immediately yields the following result.